appuio/docs/services/01_introduction.rst

     * Dockerizing a ReactJS application for OpenShift
     * Testing and bundling a ReactJS application
-    * Continuous integration with Gitlab CI
+    * Continuous integration with GitLab CI
     * Deployment strategies for multiple environments
     * Tracking of OpenShift configuration alongside the codebase
-    * Optimizing Gitlab CI configurations using variables and templates
+    * Optimizing GitLab CI configurations using variables and templates

 .. admonition:: API
     :class: note

     * Dockerizing a Scala Play! application
     * Testing and compiling a Scala Play! application
-    * Continuous integration with Gitlab CI
+    * Continuous integration with GitLab CI
     * Using OpenShift Source2Image for building a Docker container
     * Creating a tailor-made Source2Image builder